The Neutrino Opacity of Neutron Star Inner Crust: The Model

 ECRA algorithm can be easily used for small systems~\cite{dorso_fluctuation_1994}, but being a combinatorial optimization, it cannot be used in large systems.
-While finding ECRA clusters is very expensive computationally, using simply MST clusters can give extremely biased results towards large clusters.
+While finding ECRA clusters is very expensive computationally, using simply MST clusters can lead to results extremely biased in favor of large clusters.
 We have decided to go for a middle ground choice, the Minimum Spanning Tree Energy (MSTE) algorithm~\cite{dorso_topological_2012}.
 This algorithm is a modification of MST, taking into account the kinetic energy.
 According to MSTE, two particles belong to the same cluster $\{C^{\text{MSTE}}_n\}$ if they are energy bound:

 While this algorithm doesn't yield the same theoretically sound results from ECRA, it still avoids the largest pitfall of naïve MST implementations for the temperatures used in this work.
 To illustrate this concept, we show in figure~\ref{fig:kinetic} the relative kinetic energy of pairs that are bound by MST algorithm, with $r_{cut} = 5.4\,\text{fm}$, for a system with $x = 0.5$, $\rho = 0.04\,\text{fm}^{-3}$, $T = 1.0\,\text{MeV}$.
 We can see that a considerable amount of pairs have a relative energy larger than $5\,\text{MeV}$.